outofcoffee/imposter/README.md

     switch (context.params["action"]) {
         case "create":
             // HTTP Status-Code 201: Created.
-            context.respondWithStatusCode 201
+            respond() withStatusCode 201 immediately()
             break

-        case "delete":
+        case "fetch":
-            // HTTP Status-Code 204: No Content.
-            context.respondWithStatusCode 204
+            // use a different static response file with the default behaviour respond() withFile "static-data.json" and() withDefaultBehaviour()
             break

         default:
             // default to bad request
-            context.respondWithStatusCode 400
+            respond() withStatusCode 400 immediately()
     }

-In this example, the script causes the mock server to respond with HTTP status codes 201, 204 or 400 depending on the value of the `action` parameter in the request.
+In this example, the script causes the mock server to respond with HTTP status codes 200, 201 or 400 depending on the value of the `action` parameter in the request.

 For example: